B

 | 264,243 | 108,499 |

-Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal.
-In the case of Vermont, two of the closest terminals are Sprague in So.
-Portland, ME and Buckeye in South Portland, ME.
-Then, the truck delivers the #2 heating oil to homes and businesses in Vermont.
+With 92,108,924.062 gallons of oil delivered to Vermont homes the last heating season, the Vermont community relies on its 41 oil companies to keep warm throughout the winter.
+Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+In the case of Vermont, two of the closest terminals are Sprague in Newington, NH and Apex in Rensselaer, NY.
+Then, the truck delivers the fuel oil to homes and businesses throughout Vermont and the surrounding region.